michael-duren/salary-calculator/README.md

 - There is a seed script in the `server` folder that will create employees in the database if the database is empty.

+- There is a timeout set during axios requests to simulate the performance of the app running in production.

 ### Instructions

 #### Clone the repository